 The reliability of the instrument was determined by the test-re-test method, by administering the instrument to 5% population of children from another primary school that was not part of the sample twice within an interval of two weeks.
 The set of scores were then correlated using a Pearson correlation co-efficient to establish the reliability of the study instrument.

 Ethical Consideration

 Institutional approval was obtained from the Research and Ethical Committee before the commencement of this study.

 RESULTS

-Table 1: Anthropometric Characteristics of the study population According to Age and Nutritional Diets
+Table 1: Anthropometric Characteristics of the studied population According to Age and Nutritional Diets